pasindujr/pasindujr-personal-site/content/posts/soundcloud-player.md

 ## Query Soundcloud API.

 1. Even though this is the 2nd section, I want to tackle this first.
-2. You can read more about the "Search" function in [Soundcloud docs.](https://developers.soundcloud.com/docs/api/guide#search)
+2. You can read more about the "Search" function in [SoundCloud docs.](https://developers.soundcloud.com/docs/api/guide#search)
 3. I copied the code in SoundCloud docs and refactored as I want (Removed `<script>` tags, removed license filter and put the "Client Id")
 ```
 SC.initialize({